StickyMat System – 220W/m²

 Recommended Installation Components

-For best performance, faster heat-up times and long-term reliability, we recommend installing Warmup StickyMat heating systems with the following components:
+For best performance, faster warm-up times and long-term reliability, we recommend installing Warmup StickyMat systems with the following components:

-- ECOMAX-LITE or tile insulation boards — reduce heat loss and improve efficiency
+- ECOMAX-LITE or tile insulation boards to reduce heat loss and improve efficiency

-- Flexible tile adhesive or levelling compound — required to embed heating mats safely
+- Flexible tile adhesive or levelling compound to embed the mat safely

-- Flexel Touch WiFi Thermostat — smart heating control with programmable schedules
+- Flexel Touch WiFi Thermostat for smart programmable control

-- Heatmiser Slimline-E Thermostat — simple and dependable programmable control
+- Heatmiser Slimline-E Thermostat for simple dependable control

-- Floor probe sensor — protects flooring and optimises comfort
+- Floor probe sensor to help protect the floor finish and optimise comfort

 What is the warranty?
-The Warmup StickyMat System (including 200W/m² and 220W/m² variants) comes with a Lifetime Limited Warranty.
-This guarantees the heating system for the duration of your time in the property, provided it is registered with Warmup within 30 days of purchase and installed by a qualified contractor.
+The Warmup StickyMat System, including the 220W/m² variant, comes with a Lifetime Limited Warranty.
+This covers the heating system for as long as you own the property, provided it is registered with Warmup within 30 days of purchase and installed by a qualified contractor.

 Key warranty details include:

-SafetyNet™ Installation Guarantee: If the StickyMat is accidentally damaged during installation (before being covered by tile adhesive or screed), Warmup will replace it free of charge.
+- SafetyNet™ Installation Guarantee: if the StickyMat is accidentally damaged during installation before it is covered, Warmup will replace it free of charge.

-Coverage: The warranty covers defects in materials and workmanship under normal use.
+- Coverage: defects in materials and workmanship under normal use.

-Conditions: The system must be installed in accordance with the provided installation manual and building regulations.
+- Conditions: the system must be installed in accordance with the installation manual and building regulations.

-Note on Thermostats: While the mat itself has a lifetime warranty, Warmup thermostats (like the 6iE or Element) generally come with a 3-year warranty, which can be upgraded to a 12-year warranty if installed with a Warmup heater.
+Thermostat note: the mat itself carries the lifetime warranty, while Warmup thermostats such as the 6iE or Element typically come with a 3-year warranty, which may be extended when installed with a Warmup heater.

 Comparing heating mats or planning installation?